cf73/fidelis3/content/collections/products/prs-1-5.md

     content:
       -
         type: text
-        text: 'After selection on technical aspects, refined selection on measurement, the final decision on absolutely all the audio components that the PRS 1.5 contains has been taken after long listening tests in the newly built JMF Audio''s studio.'
+        text: "After selection on technical aspects, refined selection on measurement, the final decision on absolutely all the audio components that the PRS 1.5 contains has been taken after long listening tests in the newly built JMF Audio's studio."
   -
     type: paragraph
     content: